erindb/dippl/sailors/sailors2016.md

 ### Making a model

 We can represent this game and many others like it as a model of **reasoning about reasoning**.
 Psychologists often call this **theory of mind**.
-You have a theory of other people's beliefs and goals that helps you predict their decisions.
+You have a theory about other people's beliefs and goals that helps you predict their decisions.
 You often don't *know* what people will do, but you can make good guesses.

-**Probabilistic programming languages** like WebPPL give a really nice interface for writing models of **reasoning about reasoning**.
+**Probabilistic programming languages** like WebPPL give a really nice interface for writing models of reasoning about reasoning.
 Let's model the following coordination game:

 Alice and Bob are talking about meeting up for coffee in an hour, but Bob's cell phone cuts out before they can decide on a place and they can't get back in contact with one another.
 There are a bunch of coffee shops on campus.
 Alice and Bob usually go to either Bytes (40% of the time) or Coupa (30% of the time), but they sometimes go to Starbucks (20%) or CoHo (10%).
 They're going to try to meet up, each guessing where the other person will go.